 We include risks and uncertainties too, hence the contingency fee that will make up for overtime or the cost of 3rd party services (if they weren’t included upfront).

-Summing it all together gives us more precise cost calculation of your project.
+Summing it all together gives us a more precise idea of how much does a website cost for your specific project.

 Ready to estimate your project with us?